sndotai/Zonos-for-windows/README.md

 **At the moment this repository only supports Linux systems (preferably Ubuntu 22.04/24.04) with recent NVIDIA GPUs (3000-series or newer, 6GB+ VRAM).**

 See also [Docker Installation](#docker-installation)

+## Windows Installation
+  Give unrestricted script access to powershell so venv can work:

+- Open an administrator powershell window
+- Type `Set-ExecutionPolicy Unrestricted` and answer A
+- Close admin powershell window

+### One-click:
+Powershell run with `1、install-uv-qinglong.ps1` (right click then choose `use powershell run`) auto install in one-clik

 #### System dependencies